Creaous/xenias-expanded-agriculture/README.md

 ## Main Notable Mods

-There are a large number of mods in this modpack (180+), but here are the notable mods that expand or add new features.
+There are a large number of mods in this modpack (190+ - based off of the amount of jars), but here are the notable mods that expand or add new features.

 - **Tough As Nails:** Remember to drink lots of water and don't get too cold/hot.
 - **Thin Air:** Make sure you don't go too deep without a respirator!